7 Ways to Build Resilience and Handle Challenges

 Helping Others is an Effective Way to Build Resilience

-Feeling stressed?
-A new study suggests that helping others may be just the thing you need to boost your own emotional well-being.
+Are you feeling stressed?
+A new study suggests that helping others may be just the thing you need to boost your emotional wellbeing.

 The study, published in Social Psychological and Personality Science, found that when people experience difficult emotions — including stress, anxiety, or feeling down — they are more likely to feel better if they help someone else.